-4. Please indicate why the Commissioners' consent to the release/variation of restrictive covenant(s) is required: 1. the Commission of the Commi 1. the Commissioners were separate covenantees in the original con veyance; and/or 2. the Commissioners are otherwise requested to enter into a deed water party to the original transaction (and not a separate covenantee); 3. the matter cannot be certified as not needing their consent. П 5. the matter cannot be certified as not needing their consent.
-5. 3. (i) Does 'church' property nearby benefit from the covenant?
-Yes \ л . П а Yes 🗀 No Covenant only has (No Measure applie) original deed should release/variation.) l join in the (ii) Was the land in church ownership when the covenant was imposed? ,

-Yes No Covenant only has (iii) Please indicate which land benefits: (No Measure applies original deed should release/variation.)
-Parsonage land ☐ (part 1 of the CPM 2018 disposal) Glebe ☐ part 2 of (the CPM 2018 disposal) Churchyard (Consult Diocesan Chancellor over need for a faculty) (iv) Consideration for releasing/varying the covenant (if any): (iv) Consideration for releasing/varying the covenant (if any). £ (v) If more than one type of land benefits, please give details of how the proceeds will be apportioned: £ Share of proceeds to be applied to: Parsonage land PB Fund for the benefice Any consideration to be annlied as the Glebe DSF Capital Account original sale proceeds - s Churchyard as recommended in faculty the net proceeds will be held by the Diocesan Board of Finance concerned as a credit to a PB Fund for the affected benefice unless the notices served also provided for the application of such proceeds.
+4. Please indicate why the Commissioners' consent to the release/variation on of restrictive covenant(s) is required: 1. the Commissioners were separate covenantees in the original cor veyance; and/or 2. the Commissioners are otherwise requested to enter into a deed where they were only a party to the original transaction (and not a separate covenantee); and/or 3. the matter cannot be certified as not needing their consent.
+5. (i) Does 'church' property nearby benefit from the covenant? ı Yes 🗖 No Covenant only has nuisance value.
+(No Measure applie original deed should release/variation.)
+John in the (ii) Was the land in church ownership when the covenant was imposed? - Yes 🗖 No Covenant only has (iii) Please indicate which land benefits: (No Measure applies original deed should (iii) Flease indicate which fand benefits: release/variation.)
+Parsonage land (part 1 of the CPM 2018 disposal) Glebe $\Box$ part 2 of (the CPM 2018 disposal ) Churchyard (Consult Diocesan Chancellor over need for a faculty) (iv) Consideration for releasing/varying the covenant (if any): (iv) Consideration for releasing/varying the covenant (ir any). £ (v) If more than one type of land benefits, please give details of how the proceeds will be apportioned: £ Share of proceeds to be applied to: Parsonage land PB Fund for the benefice Any consideration to be a applied as the Glebe DSF Capital Account original sale proceeds $-s$ Churchyard as recommended in faculty the net proceeds will be held by the Diocesan Board of Finance concerned as a credit to a PB Fund for the affected benefice unless the notices served also provided for the application of such proceeds.